PhD Position (4 years, 1.0 fte), Leiden University

-The Faculty of Humanities of Leiden University is a unique international centre for the advanced study of languages, cultures, arts, and societies worldwide, in their historical contexts from prehistory to the present.
-Our faculty is home to more than 6,000 students and 800 staff members.
-For more information see https://www.universiteitleiden.nl/en/humanities.
+The Faculty of Humanities of Leiden University is an international center for the advanced study of languages, cultures, arts, and societies worldwide, in their historical contexts from prehistory to the present.
+Our faculty is home to over 6,000 students and 800 staff members.

-PhD project, 4 years (1.0 FTE, 38 hrs per week), starting date to be agreed upon, with a preference for September 1st, 2022 or as soon as possible thereafter.
-Initially the employee will receive a one-year contract, with extension for the following 36 months on condition of a positive evaluation.
-It is possible to extend the position over 5 years at 0,8 fte.
+PhD project, 4 years (1.0 FTE, 38 hrs per week), starting date to be agreed upon, with a preference for September 1, 2023.
+Initially the employee will receive an 18 month contract, with extension for the following 30 months on condition of a positive evaluation.
 The appointment must lead to the completion of a PhD thesis.
-Salary range from € 2.434 to € 3.111 gross per month for a fulltime appointment (pay scale for PhDs, in accordance with the Collective Labour Agreement for Dutch Universities).
+Salary range from € 2.541 to € 3.247 gross per month for a fulltime appointment (pay scale for PhDs, in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3%), training and career development.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.
-For more information: http://www.workingat.leiden.edu/.
+For more information, please visit http://www.workingat.leiden.edu/.
+Please note that if the successful candidate is not already registered as living in the Netherlands, it is required that the candidate will officially relocate to the Netherlands on the starting date of the contract at the latest.

 The Anchoring Innovation program is strongly committed to diversity within its team and especially welcomes applications from members of underrepresented groups.

-Enquiries about the position can be addressed to Prof. dr. Luuk de Ligt, firstname.lastname@example.org.
-We deliberately scheduled a long period between this announcement and the deadline for submission so that PhD candidates have ample time to prepare their own versions of the projects outlined above.
-We know that the design of a good project takes time and effort.
-Do not hesitate to contact your prospective supervisor about this.
-Questions about the procedure can be directed to Dr. Suzanne van de Liefvoort, email@example.com.
+Enquiries about the position can be addressed to Prof. dr Ineke Sluiter (firstname.lastname@example.org).
+We strongly recommend candidates to contact the supervisor prior to submitting their proposal.
+We have deliberately scheduled a long period between this announcement and the deadline for submission so that candidates have ample time to prepare their projects.
+Questions about the procedure can be directed to Dr Suzanne van de Liefvoort (email@example.com).

 In order to be admissible, applications must include the following information (in the same order), in one PDF file (not zipped):

-Please submit your complete application to Dr Suzanne van de Liefvoort, the coordinator of the Anchoring-programme via firstname.lastname@example.org before April 24, 2022.
-Interviews will take place in the week of 30 May – 3 June, 2022 and will possibly be held online.
+Please submit your complete application to Dr Suzanne van de Liefvoort, the coordinator of the Anchoring-program via firstname.lastname@example.org before April 24, 2023.
+Interviews will take place in the week of 22-26 May 2023 (online).